 One thing everyone in the learning and development industry seems to agree on is that there is no clear definition of microlearning.
+At Learning Solutions 2018, and at ATD this week, we have discussions with other industry experts and practitioners about what microlearning means, and everyone seems to have a different opinion.

 We can’t define microlearning by a number of minutes, or lack thereof.
 We can’t define it by the content it presents.
 We can’t even define it by the delivery method.
 So, what can we agree on?